IELTS Essay Topics with sample answer.

 You should spend about 40 minutes on this task.

 Write about the following topic:

-It is important that we maintain and protect the beautiful building of the past, even if it is expensive for countries to do so.
+It is important that we maintain and protect the beautiful buildings of the past, even if it is expensive for countries to do so.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.